renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 in a flat file, and we have to issue a CREATE TABLE AS (ctas) statement to build them first.
-Not every database will permit you to run a CTAS on it, but imagine this is any process that writes data remotely instead of locally, such as spark writing a parquet file on S3, or successfully submitting a POST request to an endpoint we no longer control.
+Not every database will permit you to run a CTAS on it, but imagine this is any process that writes data remotely instead of locally, such as spark writing a parquet file on S3, or submitting a POST request to an endpoint we don't control.

 We represent this in Make by first writing out the targets and prerequisites with different suffixes.
 For the remote tables, I'll use the '.ctas' suffix.
 I also like to do this in a separate file, `dag.mk`, so I can hop to its buffer directly in my editor.